All Episodes

 Find out what size yacht the janitors in your school district have if you live in New York, for example.

-You've heard sturdy exactly what it is.
+You've heard Sterling's technology don't know what it is.

-It's Franz Lish again with the Hungarian Rhapsody number two.
+Again, with the Hungarian Rhapsody number two.

 I don't want it on accordion.

-I don't want to listen to the Flight of Bumblebee on Accordion.
+I don't want to listen to the Flight of Bumblebee on accordion.

 Back to the phones.

-Terry San Diego, you're next to the EIB network.
+Terry, San Diego, you're next to the EIB network.

 Hello.